 - Will you need to apply for government assistance (OSAP)?

-- Working part-time during your study period can help decrease your need.
+- Working part-time during your study period can help decrease your financial need.
 Be realistic about how much time you can allocate for part-time work.
 Can you accommodate a part-time job and still fulfill academic obligations (attendance at class, labs, assignments, exam preparation, reading)?
 If you are having difficulty in obtaining a job on your own, consider a job through Work Study